Boiler maintenance guide

 What to do if your boiler needs repairing

-Boiler repairs can be expensive, typically £100-£400, but could cost more than that, depending on what’s wrong.
+Boiler repairs can be expensive, typically £100-£500 or £300 on average.
+But they can go higher, of course, depending on the issue.
 See more about the costs of getting a boiler fixed.

 Do I need boiler cover?

-Boiler cover will protect you from the costs of fixing your boiler if it breaks down.
-Whether you need it or not depends on the age and condition of your boiler, and whether you can afford to replace it, if needed.
+Boiler cover could protect you from the costs of fixing your boiler if it breaks down.
+Factors to help you decide whether you need it might include the age and condition of your boiler, whether you rent your home (the boiler will typically be the landlord’s responsibility) and whether you could afford to replace it if need be.

 What will boiler insurance cover me for?

-Some policies will cover both situations.
-You can also opt for a policy that covers not just your boiler but your entire central heating system and its controls.
-Top-of-the range full home maintenance plans can also include plumbing, wiring, drains and waste pipes, and even pest infestations.
+You can also opt for a full home care plan which includes plumbing, wiring, drains and waste pipes, and even pest infestations.

 Cover can vary, so check the policy to see if it covers: